F0lak/dm_open_ref/ref/proc/animate.md

 Other vars may apply:
--   space* A named var for the [color space](/ref/%7B%7Bappendix%7D%7D/color-space.md) , if animating color; only applies to non-matrix color values.
+-   space+ A named var for the [color space](/ref/%7B%7Bappendix%7D%7D/color-space.md) , if animating color; only applies to non-matrix color values.
 For convenience, you can use an [associative list](/ref/list/associations.md) ,